PnS2019/pns2019.github.com/session_04.md

 plt.show()
 ```

-A `skimage` implementation of global thresholding and adaptive thresholding
+An `skimage` implementation of global thresholding and adaptive thresholding
 is:

 ```python